Komarovec/LiquidCrystalScroller/README.md

 # Method description
 ### scrollRow((int)<row>, (String)<text to print>):
-  Automaticly clears the desired row and starts printing on it.
+  Automaticly clears the desired row and starts printing on it.<br>
-  This function MUST be called only once for each row, otherwise the scroll index would be zeroed every time and text would be static.
+  This function MUST be called only once for each row, otherwise<br>
+  the scroll index would be zeroed every time and text would be static.<br>

 ### scrollLoop():
-  Checks if it is time for moving the text on the display.
+  Checks if it is time for moving the text on the display.<br>
   Dependent on the scrollSpeed

 ### setRowScrollSpeed():